wlum/Galaxy-Pong/README.md

-# Galaxy-Pong
+# Galaxy Pong
 A re-creation of the popular 2 player game with special items.

 Intructions
 --------------------
--Download the pdf file.
-It contains the rules and controls for Galaxy-Pong
+-Download the zip file located under the release tab.
+It contains the executable game and a pdf file explaining the rules

--Download the exe file.
-You can immediately launch the game and start playing!

 Screenshots
 --------------------------